 Both dog owners and workers can achieve a safer neighborhood by:

-Even when all parties take extra precautions, a postal worker remains at risk for being bitten by a dog.
+Even when all parties take extra precautions, a postal worker remains at risk of being bitten by a dog.
 And if so, this innocent worker could very well and suffer life-threatening injuries to his or her person.
 Remember, dog bites can involve shredded muscles, destroyed nerves, facial and other bodily disfigurements, permanent adhesions, and more.
 Dogs are known to lunge at heads, shoulders, necks, arms, hands, and other parts of your torso neck, shoulders, legs, arms, and torso.
 Trust me, the last thing you want is a dog, any dog, taking a bite out of you.

 What are the Most Dangerous Cities for a Dog Attack Against a Postal Worker?